Plans for exotic dancing in the Portland Hotel, Portland Road, Hove, have been met with predictable 'fury' by local nutters.

 guilty of an offence, while women engaging a gigolo wouldn't.

-leaflets which will be handed out to motorists in a residential area of Dundee.
+printed leaflets which will be handed out to motorists in a residential area of Dundee.
 Lothian and Borders said there were no immediate plans to repeat the high-profile campaign they carried out in Edinburgh earlier this year.
-Grampian said there were no plans
+Grampian said there

 Neilson, spokesman on prostitution for the Association of Chief Police Officers Scotland (Acpos) believes the legislation will be effective.

 The act provides an "inference" test, which means the courts will be able to take into account the circumstances in which any accused was found in deciding on their guilt.
 However, the final decision on the law will be left to individual

 fiscals and the police, based on Crown Office and Acpos guidelines.

 Although Strathclyde Police are not planning an initial media campaign, Neilson said his force's handling of the new powers would be reviewed after the first three months.
 He said: I don't think we will have a softly-softly approach.
 We are not

 going to do any high-profile enforcement at this time because that would be disproportionate in terms of people's understanding of the law, but we will be using the legislation.